Axiomata

 Reverence

 You climb stairs you've climbed a thousand times, mind already at the top.
-Your foot lands differently.
-The step dips – a hollow worn smooth into the stone.
+But today, your foot lands differently.
+The step sinks: a hollow polished into the stone.
 You stop.
-Hush falls – holiness worn by feet that never knew they were carving.
-You look down and see stone polished by the slow erosion of those who walked these stairs exactly as you did moments ago: hurried, elsewhere, already at the top.
+Hush.
+A sacredness carved by feet that never knew what they were making.
+You look down.
+Stone polished by the slow friction of people who climbed exactly as you do: hurried, distracted, their minds already at the top.

 The Shadow

-The hollow can be loved wrongly – preserved into relic, or erased into nothingness.
-The Vigilant was there when the step gave way – watched his father's foot go through stone worn too thin by too many pilgrims.
-He remembers the sound: a crack, then a cry, then the silence of a man learning his ankle would never be the same.
-That night, he knelt on the stair and pressed his palm into the hollow.
-The stone was warm – blood–warm – thinned to membrane by all that devotion.
+The Keeper watched the step give way – his father's foot breaking through stone that pilgrims had worn to nothing.
+The sound: a dry crack, a cry, then the silence of a man who would never walk the same.
+That night he knelt on the stair and pressed his palm into the hollow.
+The stone was warm and thin as a membrane.
 He felt the next footstep waiting to break through.
-His hands began to shake.
-Now he ropes off the hollow and polishes the stone until it gleams cold.
-He guards the holiness so well that no foot will ever wear it again.
-The steps his father broke himself on, now preserved beyond the reach of any pilgrim.
+His hands trembled.
+Now he guards the hollow and polishes the stone until it gleams cold.
+No foot will wear it again.
+The step that broke his father – preserved now past every footfall.
 Holy.
 Whole.
-Alone. ❖ The Unbowed pressed her hand into the hollow once and felt them – hundreds of palms, pressing back.
-The shape of hands not hers, worn into stone, reaching through centuries to hold her fingers in their groove.
-She saw her grandmother's hand in the hollow.
+Utterly alone. ❖ The Unbowed pressed her hand into the hollow once and felt them – hundreds of palms pressing back.
+Hands not her own, eaten into stone, finding her fingers in their own groove.
+She saw her grandmother's hand there.
 Her mother's.
-Her own, already matching the shape.
-Every step sent an echo.
-The hollow remembered no single one.
+Her own, already taking the same shape.
+Each touch sent back an echo.
+The hollow knew none of them.
 She returns at night with pumice.
-Grinds the hollow flat, grain by grain, arms burning as the dust of a thousand pilgrimages coats her hands.
-Liberation.
-A surface no one has marked.
-She dies on featureless stone, having erased the only proof that anyone had ever climbed.
+Grinds the hollow flat, grain by grain, until her arms burn and the dust of a thousand pilgrimages coats her palms.
+Now someone can begin, she cries out, deaf to the hollow silence where the stone once answered.
+She dies upon a perfectly smooth stair, having meticulously erased the only proof she ever existed.

 The Cut